Photo: Bonnechere Park, Harrison Haines

 The Current: free and flowing

 If your business recognizes The Current’s unique attributes, you can help us with your advertising support.
 Our goal is to cover costs so that we can continue to keep The Current free and free flowing both online and via our monthly limited distribution print version.
+You’ll notice that clicking on an ad in The Current often links to more information about that event, organization or company.

 Call or email to see how you and your business can get involved.
 We look forward to working with you.